What Is the Difference Between Big Data and Business Intelligence?

 What is the difference between big data and business intelligence?
 Big data refers to large data sets that exist typically within organizations.
 Business intelligence refers to the utilization of this data for analytical purposes from which actionable information can be derived to make more informed business decisions.

 Both of these terms are playing an increasingly large role in business operations today, so let’s take a look at both and see what the difference between big data and business intelligence is, how they are used, and what their benefits are for SMBs.

-Big data is best described as the information that organizations store—typically in large “sets”, or volumes—that is difficult or in many ways impossible for them to leverage in any meaningful way.
+Big data for business is best described as the information that organizations store—typically in large “sets”, or volumes—that is difficult or in many ways impossible for them to leverage in any meaningful way.

 An obvious example of big data would be something like the information that is produced through social media channels—impressions, click-through rates, engagements; all of these indicators add up together to make up what we consider “big data”.

 Within big data is structured data and unstructured data.

 These two different types of information are important in understanding the importance of big data analysis.

 Structured data is what you would typically expect to find in formal databases— and is often understood as quantitative data.